Who Went and Put the Holidays Smack Dab in the Middle of Vata Season?

 So the holidays can either fill them with joy or depress them, depending on the state of affairs in their family.
-A Kapha-type can easily slip into depression if they find themselves alone at the holidays.
+A kapha-type can easily slip into depression if they find themselves alone during the holidays.

 If we can take a moment to understand each other better based on our constitutions, the holidays just might be a little less stressful and more enjoyable for all of us.

 I admit that I feel a certain tenderness for my fellow Vatas during the holiday months.
 Being creative types we find ourselves in a dilemma – we love the twinkling lights, the music, the sights and smells of the holidays – but we often lack the energy or skills to navigate them successfully.

 These days I face the holidays with a new sense of understanding, freedom, peace, and CALM.